garisonjulius/AWS-Certified-Cloud-Practitioner-Certification-My-Notes/README.md

 ###AWS Ground Station
 - Lets you control satellite communications, process data, and scale operations without building/managing your ground station
-- A company reaches an agreement with a Satellite Imagery Provider and uses AWS Ground Station to communicate with the satelitte and download S3 image data
+- A company reaches an agreement with a Satellite Imagery Provider and uses AWS Ground Station to communicate with the satellite and download S3 image data

-###AWS Outposts(#AWS Outposts)
+###AWS Outposts(#aws-outposts)

 ## Design principles AWS in the cloud